-Isaiah Elliott (1792-1860), a Veteran of the War of 1812, came from Bowdoinham first to Wellington where he lived for a short time and later in 1831 to North Hartland.
-He bought a farm near Moose Pond which had been partly cleared by a Mr. Glidden and which had a log house on it.
-Mr. Elliott cleared the remainder of the farm and built upon it the present house which is occupied by Adelbert Elliott.
-He married Betsey Maloon and their children were; Isreal, Rachel m.
-David Getchell, Daniel, Abigail, Washington, Sarah, John m.
-Philomelia Starbird, Meribah m.
-(1) Leonard Stafford (2) James Reddan & Jacob.
+Isaiah Elliott (1792-1860), a Veteran of the War of 1812, came from Bowdoinham with his wife Betsey Maloon first to Wellington where he lived for a short time and by 1830 to North Hartland.
+He bought a farm near Moose Pond which had been partly cleared by a Mr. Glidden which had a log house on it.
+Mr. Elliott cleared the remainder of the farm and built upon it the present house which is occupied by his grandson Adelbert Elliott.
+Their children were; Israel, Daniel, Abigail, Nancy, Sarah, Rachel m.
+David Getchell, Washington, John m.
+Philomelia Starbird, Meribah m1.
+Leonard Stafford – m2.
+James Reddan & Jacob.

 James Hinton (1816-1857) was the first member of the Hinton family to come to town from Bloomfield (Skowhegan) about 80 years ago (1832).
 He cleared a farm at North Hartland and built a log house just southeast of where the present buildings stand.
 Mr. Hinton cared for his aged father and mother who had come to this country from England some time before.
 He married Sabrina Starbird, daughter of Samuel Starbird.
 Their children were; Elvira m.
 John Littlefield, LaForest, Frederick, James, & Sewall.